Wittenborg Research Confirms Efficacy of Homework Support

 Where you come from does not define where you are going to end up in the future

 Everett is excited about starting her work placement at Stichting Ala Kondre Multicutureel Centrum, which is where BTO is located.
 She said that they provide her with the opportunity to not only give back to the community of Amsterdam Southeast that has been part of her life the last two years, but it also allows her to make a potential difference in these children's lives.
 Everett strongly believes that where you come from does not define where you are going to end up in the future.
 "You have your own future in your own hands.
 It all depends on hard work and what you put in to overcome the limitations and obstacles you come across along the road towards achieving your goals."
 To her, BTO is a perfect example of an organisation that shows these children that, with hard work, they can achieve great things.

 Lily Seijffert, also a third-year EBA student at Wittenborg Amsterdam who participated in the data collection agrees: “I would like to give the children in this community a better future and hopefully let the programme continue or grow.
 I learned from the interviews that parents are incredibly grateful.
 This was very fulfilling to hear.”

-As a business university with a highly diverse international student body that focuses on social entrepreneurship, Wittenborg University of Applied Sciences is uniquely positioned to become a bridge in the transfer of academic research and knowledge to regional educational institutions.
+As a business university with a highly diverse international student body that focuses on social entrepreneurship, WUAS is uniquely positioned to become a bridge in the transfer of academic research and knowledge to regional educational institutions.
 The outcome of this research will be presented next year at Spellman College as part of a series of guest lectures.
 Amy Abdou, Senior Lecturer at Wittenborg, has been invited to deliver a lecture during a political science research seminar.
 Students who took part in this research project are also invited to participate in a session.